Recoskie/JDasm/docs/Basics.md

 <br />

-You can make any number system you like using any grouping of numbers you like see <a href="https://www.mathsisfun.com/base-conversion-method.html">Base conversion.</a>
+You can make any number system you like using any grouping of numbers you like see <a href="https://www.mathsisfun.com/base-conversion-method.html" target="_blank">Base conversion.</a>

 <br />

 It just is that using two symbols as off, and on, for a transistor makes it easy to implement in a digital system.
-See <a href="https://www.cs.nmsu.edu/~hdp/cs273/notes/binary.html">binary, and radix.</a>
+See <a href="https://www.cs.nmsu.edu/~hdp/cs273/notes/binary.html" target="_blank">binary, and radix.</a>

 <h2>Negative, and positive numbers.</h2>